-Requires Teacher Role
+Requires Teacher role

 Course data may be imported from any other course for which the teacher has editing rights.
-This can save valuable time when setting up the same course for a future semester or copying course materials and activities across multiple sections.
+This can save valuable time when setting up the same course for a future semester or copying course materials and activities across multiple course sections.

 Note: Large courses can take a long time to import.
 Please allow the import function enough time to complete the process.
 If the process takes longer than 30 minutes, contact iLearn support services at email@example.com with the name of the class and what semester you are copying from.